Principal Components Bias in Over-parameterized Linear Models, and its Manifestation in Deep Neural Networks: Scientific Background and Previous Work

 Several related studies investigated the dynamics of learning in over-parameterized models by way of spectral analysis.
 However, while we employ the eigenvectors of the data covariance matrix\footnote{$X$ and $Y$ denote the matrices whose columns are the data points and one-hot label vectors respectively, see notations in Section~\ref{sec:theo-res}.} $\SXX = X X^\top$, most of the behavior identified in these studies is driven by the eigenvectors of the cross-covariance matrix $\SYX = Y X^\top$.
 This difference is crucial, as $\SXX$ is blind to the class labels, unlike $\SYX$.
 In addition, quite a few of the studies reviewed below assumed a shallow 2-layer network, while our analysis accommodates over-parametrized networks of any depth, further showing that convergence depends on the eigenvectors of $\SXX$ rather than $\SYX$ without any additional assumption.

-More specifically, \citet{saxe2019mathematical} analyzed the evolution of learning dynamics in a shallow $2$-layers linear model, showing that convergence is guided by the eigenvectors of $\SYX$.
+More specifically, \citet{saxe2019mathematical} analyzed the evolution of learning dynamics in a shallow two-layered linear model, showing that convergence is guided by the eigenvectors of $\SYX$.
 This analysis assumed $\SXX = I_d$, thus obscuring the dependence of convergence on the raw data eigenvectors of $\SXX$, as all the eigenvalues are now identical by assumption.
-Likewise, \citet{arora2018optimization} also assume that $\SXX = I_d$ while investigating continuous gradients of the deep linear model and allowing for a more general loss.
+Likewise, \citet{arora2018optimization} also assumed that $\SXX = I_d$ while investigating continuous gradients of the deep linear model and allowing for a more general loss.
 Although there is some superficial resemblance between their pre-conditioning and our \emph{gradient scale matrices} as defined below, they are defined quite differently and have different properties.

 Similarly to \citet{saxe2019mathematical}, \citet{gidel2019implicit} also investigated a shallow 2-layers linear model, but no longer assumed that $\SXX = I_d$.
 Instead, they assumed that $\SXX$ and $\SYX$ can be jointly decomposed, having the same eigenvectors.
 Under these conditions, they were able to show that convergence is guided by the eigenvectors of $\SYX$, which correspond to the eigenvectors of $\SXX$ by the joint decomposition assumption.
-However, $\SXX$ in this case still depends on the class labels by assumption, which is not realistic for many datasets.
-Recently, \citet{nguyen2021analysis} showed that the learning dynamics of $2$ layered non-linear auto-encoders converge faster along the eigenvectors of $\SXX$.
+However, $\SXX$ is now linked to the class labels by assumption, which is not the case in most datasets.
+Recently, \citet{nguyen2021analysis} showed that the learning dynamics of two-layered non-linear auto-encoders converge faster along the eigenvectors of $\SXX$.
 While their results resemble ours, unlike us they focus on auto-encoders and assume that the data is sampled from a Gaussian distribution.

-Relations between shallow and deep over-parameterized linear networks are also often studied through the lens of gradient flow \citep{arora2018optimization,DBLP:conf/iclr/AroraCGH19}. \citet{DBLP:conf/iclr/AroraCGH19} derived an equation for the gradient-flow of over-parameterized deep linear networks, which was later expanded to shallow ReLU networks by \citet{DBLP:conf/nips/WilliamsTPSZB19}. \citet{DBLP:journals/corr/abs-1910-05505} showed that this gradient flow can be re-interpreted as a Riemannian gradient flow of matrices of some fixed ranked, hinting at a strong connection between the optimization process of shallow and deep linear networks, in accordance with our results.
+Relations between shallow and deep over-parameterized linear networks are often studied through the lens of gradient flow \citep{arora2018optimization,DBLP:conf/iclr/AroraCGH19}. \citet{DBLP:conf/iclr/AroraCGH19} derived an equation for the gradient-flow of over-parameterized deep linear networks, which was later expanded to shallow ReLU networks by \citet{DBLP:conf/nips/WilliamsTPSZB19}. \citet{DBLP:journals/corr/abs-1910-05505} showed that this gradient flow can be re-interpreted as a Riemannian gradient flow of matrices of some fixed ranked, hinting at a strong connection between the optimization process of shallow and deep linear networks, in accordance with our results.